CharrafiMed/global-search-modal/README.md

 }

 ```
-Once the repository has been added to your composer.json file, you can install Advanced Tables like any other composer package using the composer require command
+Once the repository has been added to your composer.json file, you can install global search modal like any other composer package using the composer require command

 ```bash
     composer require charrafimed/global-search-modal